PiSupply/JustBoom/README.md

 Button other pin  -> GND (pin 9)
 ```
 If you are planning on installing the rotary encoder on the [JustBoom DAC HAT check the FAQ](https://www.justboom.co/faqs/#FAQ-6) on the website for more information.

+Note that not all rotary encoders will work with the script provided here.
+You can [get one of ours](https://www.pi-supply.com/product/rotary-encoder-push-switch/) or find a similar one.

 ## LIRC lircd.conf
 This is the configuration file for the JustBoom IR Remote to be used in conjunction with LIRC.